craig10e/tastytrade/strategies/spx_iron_condor_implementation_guide.md

    - Verify all calculations and logic
    - Run through multiple scenario tests before going live

+5. **Position Recovery**:
+   - The system can now recover state after restarts by scanning existing positions
+   - Consider adding a database for more robust state persistence
+   - Test the recovery process by intentionally restarting the strategy

 ### Troubleshooting

 1. **No Strikes Found**: